-The City of Springfield has invested in many of these neighborhoods.
+The City of Springfield prioritizes investment in these neighborhoods.
 Some of these neighborhoods have experienced significant investment in infrastructure, parks and housing over the last decade, particularly Metro Center, South End, and Six Corners.

 Are there any community assets in these areas/neighborhoods?